mauntrelio/Winman-AK/README.md

 ![Add to Home Screen dialog](https://github.com/mauntrelio/Winman-AK/raw/master/docs/add-to-home-screen.png "Add to Home Screen dialog")

-The "Add to Home Screen" (A2HS) dialog will automatically appear in Chrome for Android, at least as of November 2018, under the following conditions:
+The "Add to Home Screen" (A2HS) mini info bar will automatically appear in Chrome for Android, at least as of November 2018, under the following conditions:

 - the web app is not already installed
 - meets a user engagement heuristic (currently, the user has interacted with the domain for at least 30 seconds)